-Domain 5: Situational Awareness
+Domain 5: Situational Awareness (SA)

 Objecti ve an d Pra actices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) 1.
-Per form Log ying MIL1 a) Logging is occurring for assets important to the function where possible.
-MIL2 b) Logging requirements have been defined for all assets important to the function (e.g., scope of activity and coverage of assets, cybersecurity requirements [confidentiality, integrity, availability]). c) Log data are being aggregated within the function. d) Logging requirements are based on the risk to the function.
-MIL3 e) Log data support other business and security processes (e.g., incident response, asset management).
-2. Per form Mon itoring a) Cybersecurity monitoring activities are performed (e.g., regular/daily reviews of log data).
-MIL1 b) Operational environments are monitored for anomalous behavior that may indicate a cybersecurity event. c) Monitoring and analysis requirements have been defined for the function and address timely review of event data.
-MILO d) Alarms and alerts are configured to aid in the identification of cybersecurity events.
-IVIIL2 e) Indicators of anomalous activity have been defined and are monitored across the operational environment. f) Monitoring activities are aligned with the function's threat profile.
-MIL3 g) Monitoring requirements are based on the risk to the function.
+Per form Log ging MIL1 a) Logging is occurring for assets important to the function where possible.
+MIL2 b) Logging requirements have been defined for all assets important to the function (e.g., scope of activity and coverage of assets, cybersecurity requirements [confidentiality, integrity, availability]). c) Log data are being aggregated within the function.
+MIL3 d) e) Logging requirements are based on the risk to the function.
+Log data support other business and security processes (e.g., incident response, asset management).
+2. Per form Mon itoring MIL1 a) Cybersecurity monitoring activities are performed (e.g., regular/daily reviews of log data).
+IAILE I b) IT and OT environments are monitored for anomalous behavior that may indicate a cybersecurity event. c) Monitoring and analysis requirements have been defined for the function and address timely review of event data.
+MILO d) Alarms and alerts are configured to aid in the identification of cybersecurity events (EIR-1d).
+MIL2 e) Indicators of anomalous activity have been defined and are monitored across the IT and OT environments. f) Monitoring activities are aligned with the function's threat profile (TVM-2d).

-Objecti ve an d Pra actices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) h) Monitoring is integrated with other business and security processes (e.g., incident response, asset management).
-MIL3 i) Continuous monitoring is performed across the operational environment to identify anomalous activity. j) Risk register content is used to identify indicators of anomalous activity. k) Alarms and alerts are configured according to indicators of anomalous activity.
-3. Est ablish anc I Maintain a Common Operating Procedure (COP) MIL1 No practices. a) Methods of communicating the current state of cybersecurity for the function are established and maintained .
-MIL2 b) Monitoring data are aggregated to provide an understanding of the operational state of the function (i.e., a COP; a COP may or may not include visualization or be presented graphically). c) Information from across the organization is available to enhance the COP. d) Monitoring data are aggregated to provide near-real- time understanding of the cybersecurity state for the function to enhance the COP.
-MIL3 e) Information from outside the organization is collected to enhance the COP. f) Predefined states of operation are defined and invoked (manual or automated process) based on the COP.
+Objecti ve and Practices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) Monitoring requirements are based on the risk to the function.
+I n) Monitoring is integrated with other business and security processes (e.g., incident response, asset management).
+MIL3 □ i Continuous monitoring is performed across IT and OT environments to identify anomalous activity.
+Risk register (RM-2m) content is used to identify indicators of anomalous activity.
+Alarms and alerts are evaluated and updated periodically, at an organization-defined frequency.
+3. Esta ablish a nd Maintain a Common Operating Picture (COP) MIL1 No practices.
+Methods of communicating the current state of cybersecurity for the function are established and maintained.
+MIL2 Monitoring data are aggregated to provide an understanding of the cybersecurity state of the function (e.g., a COP, which may or may not include visualization or be presented graphically). c) Information from across the organization is available to enhance the COP.
+MIL3 d) Situational awareness reporting requirements have been defined and address timely dissemination of cybersecurity information to organization-defined stakeholders.
+Monitoring data are aggregated to provide near-real- time understanding of the cybersecurity state for the function to enhance the COP.